xemle/home-gallery-doc/source/faq/index.rst

     :language: text

-Due the internal structure already processed previews are not recalculated later.
+Due the internal structure already processed previews are not recalculated later and this needs to be done only once.
+Even if the image files are renamed or moved to other directories and their file content does not change.

 Why is a progress indicator for all files is missing?
 -----------------------------------------------------

 TL;DR the current non-progress state is on purpose.
-The recommended import is the initial (progressive) import via ``./gallery run import --initial``.
+The recommended import is the initial (incemental) import via ``./gallery run import --initial``.
+As of v1.10.0 the source directories are automatically watched and imported by the server by default.

 Looong version: Progress information on long taking processes like importing a gallery data is awesome.
 The assumption is that a user imports 50k - 100k media